alen-quan/RIC-assisted-realtime-video-QoE-prediction-system/README.md

   </div>

 ## Data Collection
-  we collect datasets under the following three different transmission conditions based on the edge-assisted wireless communication system.
+  we collect datasets under  different transmission conditions based on the RIC-assisted realtime-video QoE prediction system.Specifically, we change the state of the wireless network through the movement of ue in the region.
-  ### Configuration Cases
-  * Case1: The UE is close to the usrp, and the wireless network status is good.
-  * Case2: The UE is far away from the usrp, and the wireless network status is poor
-  * Case3: The UE is far away from the usrp, and the wireless network status is good and bad
 ### Process

 To generate datasets for different wireless environments, we have done the following implementation work.
   * Firstly, we open the OAI system, including eNB and EPC (three core network elements, i.e., MME, HSS and SPGW).
   * Secondly, we switch the commercial UEs from airplane mode to non-airplane mode.
 The UEs are connected to the cellular network as shown in the figure below.
-  * Thirdly, The UE receives and plays real-time video from the WebRTC server, and the video bit rate is automatically selected according to the network status.
+  * Thirdly, The UE receives and plays real-time video from the WebRTC server, and the video bitrate is automatically selected according to the network status.
   * Fourthly, the RIC server collects the RAN information through the flexRAN feedback during the $t$-th transmission period and saves them to the dataset according to a certain format.
 And WebRTC server records real-time video QOE-related information and generates datasets to send to the RIC.
 The details of RAN information are listed in the following table.
  <div align="center">